 Quality: Look for “standardized” products from manufacturers participating in the US Pharmacopeia’s Dietary Supplement Verified Program or those carrying the NSF International mark of safety.

 A seal from one of these organizations indicates a dietary supplement has met certain manufacturing standards, such as uniformity, cleanliness, and freedom from environmental contaminants, including lead, mercury, and drugs.
-Each group has different standards and processes, but the goal of each is to certify that herbal supplements meet certain safety and purity criteria.
+Each group has different standards and processes, but the

 There are many different companies marketing supplemental products.
 Quality does matter, so it is good to read the ingredients and warnings on the bottle, and learn about the manufacturers.
 It’s up to you as the consumer to protect your own health – so practice caveat emptor (“let the buyer beware”), and consult your health care professional before taking any type of dietary supplements.